WHAT YOU SHOULD KNOW:

 AFTER YOU LEAVE:

-- Your child has a fever.
+- Your baby has a fever.

 - Your baby vomits more than 2 times in 1 day or vomits more than 2 days in a row.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.